Country Perspectives on Diversity and Equal Treatment

 Chapter 14: Discourses and Practices of Diversity Management in the UK

-Ahu Tatlı Introduction Managing diversity has become a popular perspective in both the academic and practitioner circles in the last decades.
+14 Discourses and practices of diversity management in the UK Ahu Tatlı Introduction Managing diversity has become a popular perspective in both the academic and practitioner circles in the last decades.
 The concept was originated in the USA with the publication of Workforce 2000: Work and workers for the 21st century, a report by the Hudson Institute in 1987 (Johnston and Packer, 1987).
 From the 1990s onwards, the concept has gained popularity as a new management approach in the UK.
 This chapter aims to provide a critical and evidence-based account of the discourses and practices of diversity management in the UK context.
 The chapter will present an analysis of qualitative and quantitative evidence from two field studies conducted with the diversity managers of public and private sector organizations.
 The first section will provide a background to the development of the diversity management discourse and structures.
 To do that, the legislative and regulatory framework in the UK in relation to equality and diversity will be introduced.
 Then diverse scholarly perspectives developed in the UK context will be reviewed in order to account for the equal opportunities versus diversity management debate.
 More specifically, critical perspectives that are particularly related to two building blocks of the diversity management approach, i.e. the business-case arguments and individualized definition of difference and diversity, will be briefly sketched.
 In the second section, I shall explore the discourses and practices prevailing in the field of diversity management.
-The exploration will be informed by original empirical evidence, which includes the individual accounts of 12 diversity managers from large public...
+The exploration will be informed by original empirical evidence, which includes...

 You are not authenticated to view the full text of this chapter or article.